LBaaS/lbaas-api/lbaas-tenant-api.md

 This operation does not require a request body.

 This operation does not return a response body.

-Deleted load balancers are still displayed for a number of days after deletion when listing load balancers of an account.

 ### 15.3 Request Data
 None required.